-- consider the negative and positive health effects (i.e. general well-being) arising from the effects on social and economic VCs, and their respective indicators, reflecting the input of the affected communities; and - · identify and describe the impacts to social determinants of health that may be relevant to the Project.
+- consider the negative and positive health effects (i.e. increased or decreased health risks at the individual levelgeneral well-being) arising from the effects on the abovementioned social and economic VCs, including their intermediates, and their respective indicators, along effect pathways with implications for mental and physical well-being and reflecting the input of the affected communities; and. - .identify and describe the impacts to social determinants of health that may be relevant to the Project.

-Consider any effects to social conditions, including services and infrastructure, land and resource use, navigation, and community well-being.
+Consider any effects to social conditions, including services and infrastructure, land and resource use, navigation, and community well-being as described in greater detail in Sections 10-13.

-The Proponent should refer to the Agency guidance on Analyzing Health, Social and Economic Effects under the Impact Assessment Act.
+The Proponent should refer to the Agency guidance on Analyzing Health.
+Social and Economic Effects under the Impact Assessment Act.